-Developing respect for one's own and other's personal space
+Developing respect for one's own and others' personal space

-Scenario: Adolescents sitting on a sofa close together while one sofa has just one adolescent sitting on it.

-Adolescent sitting in the middle complains: Don't sit so close to me.
+Adolescents sitting on a sofa close together while one sofa has just one adolescent sitting on it.
+Child sitting in the middle complains, 'Don't sit so close to me.
 I don't like it.

-Adult: Learn to adjust.
-Don't complain.
+Adult says, 'Learn to adjust.
+Don't complain.'

-(Adolescents do not learn to respect each other's personal space.
-They feel that their feelings do not matter, and that they have to adjust with other people.)
+(Children don't learn to respect each other's personal space.
+They feel that their feelings don't matter, and that they have to adjust to other people.)

-Adult says: Some of us feel uncomfortable when someone else sits too close to us.
+Adult says, Some of us feel uncomfortable when someone else sits too close to us.
 We can care for their feelings and requests.
-One of you could move to the other bench and give the person their space.
+One of you could move to the other sofa and give the person their space.

-(Adolescents learn that they can express their feelings of discomfort regarding personal space, and that we can respect each other's space.)
+(Children learn that they can express their feelings of discomfort regarding personal space, and that we can respect each other's space.)

-Strengthening the ability of an adolescent to demarcate and protect one's personal space will help them resist abuse.
-It is okay to say 'No/Stop it' for one's safety.
+Strengthening the ability of an adolescent to demarcate and protect one's personal space will help the child resist abuse.

+It's okay to say 'No'/'Stop it' for one's safety.
-Scenario 1: Family gathering, people hugging each other.

-One adolescent says: I don't want to kiss Aunty.
+Family gathering, people hugging each other, one adolescent says: I don't want to kiss Aunty.

-Parent: Okay.
+Parent 1: OK.
 You can just greet her.